ctnava/rxtechnotes/sop/rx_xfer.md

 Pharmacy technicians **may not** perform the actual transfer of the prescription.
 However, they **assist** by preparing the necessary information and coordinating communication.

+> 🩺 Both pharmacists will record each other's information during the transfer.

 ## 🦅 Federal & 🐻 California Rules

 - **Non-controlled (Legend) Drugs**: